learning-zone/spring-boot-basics/spring-notes.md

 #### Q. How to implement interceptors with Spring Boot?
 #### Q. Which all starter maven dependencies have you used?
 #### Q. What is CSRF attack?
 How to enable CSRF protection against it?
+#### Q. How do you configure error logging/debugging in Spring Boot application?
 #### Q. How to use Form Login Authentication using Spring Boot?
 #### Q. What is OAuth2?
 How to implement it using Spring Boot?
 #### Q. What is GZIP?
 How to implement it using Spring Boot?